pyfusion/pyfusion/documentation/tutorial/datahistory.rst

  2010-06-01 00:13:01.612895 > normalise(method='rms')

+The data log is automatically provided for all filters which are added via the ``@register()`` decorator.
 Currently, no useful information is provided about how the original data was created (which shot, which channel, etc) -- this will be added soon.